Nootropic profile

 Artichoke extract supplies luteolin, a flavonoid that inhibits PDE4 to increase cAMP levels in the brain.
 This mechanism supports memory consolidation, mental clarity, and long-term potentiation - often stacked with forskolin for synergistic effects on learning.

-The key benefits of Artichoke Extract include: Cognitive Enhancement, Creativity, Focus, Longevity, Memory, Mood.
+The main benefits people report from Artichoke Extract are: Cognitive Enhancement, Creativity, Focus, Longevity, Memory, Mood.

 Log in to leave a comment.